annavshattuck/SDM_LI_ALB_FV/README.md

 Data will be made available without restriction upon request.

 ## Questions
-Please contact that corrosponding author on the manuscript.
+Please contact that corresponding author on the manuscript.